alecthegeek/alecthegeek.github.io/_posts/2016-08-10-raspberry-pi-setup.markdown

 # Using Node.js?

+Many node packages are very fussy about which version of Node they use on the Pi.
 Consider installing [nvm](https://github.com/creationix/nvm) 1st.
 The `curl` installer method works fine on the Pi.

-# Wish you could have something like Dropbox on the by?
+# Wish you could have something like Dropbox on the Pi?

 Follow these [instructions](https://github.com/makerdayprojects/makerdayprojects.github.io/wiki/SetupNotes#cloud-storage-for-raspberry-pi)